Baltimore’s Police Accountability Board questions promotion of BPD captain despite pending complaint: ‘Really, really serious matter’

 McGrath’s promotion was announced by BPD eight days after criminal charges were filed.

-The agency did not respond immediately Tuesday to a request for comment on the board’s reaction.
+The agency did not respond Tuesday to a request for comment on the board’s reaction.

 “Clearly, I don’t know if we have all the details,” Bodde said.
 “But I think this is a really, really serious matter and we can’t let things like this slip through the cracks.”